jonas-nb/Profile-github/README.md

 # Hi everyone :wave:

-Hi there, I'm a front-end developer from Brazil, and i really love doing my projects with react and typescript :sparkling_heart:.
+Hi there, I'm a front-end developer from Brazil, and i really love doing my projects with react and javascript :sparkling_heart:.

 ## Quick overview